minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 3. Now try your app!
 Run it on your phone or in the simulator.
 Your app should log something whenever you click one of the checkboxes.
 If not, ask for help!

-## Android tips
+Now, every single checkbox is connected to the same method.
+How do we figure out which one it is?
+We only have a single clue: the parameter `View v`.
+This parameter is a **reference** to our checkbox view on the screen (the one that was clicked).
+It is of type `View`, which is a superclass of `CheckBox`.
+It does not support all of the methods that `Checkbox` has.

+1. To access all methods from the `CheckBox`, we have to cast the parameter.
+Create a temporary variable to hold the `CheckBox`:

+        CheckBox checkbox = (CheckBox) v;

+    As you might remember, putting a type between rounded brackets will **cast** something to that type (if possible!).
+The important part: we are absolutely sure that we connected the `checkClicked()` method only to checkboxes, so this is a safe thing to do!

+2. Now that we have a variable of type CheckBox, we can call the method `getText()` on it.
+Remember from the layout that you set the `text` property of each checkbox?
+This is the same.

+3. To get the text of a checkbox as a simple `String`, call `checkbox.getText().toString()`.
+That's it!
+Oh, and to find out if the checkbox is checked or not, use the `isChecked()` method.

+Finally, we need to be able to switch some of the images on and off, depending on the state of the checkboxes.

+1. To set the visibility, you will need a reference to the image view that you would like to manipulate.
+Here's a sample:

+        ImageView image = (ImageView) findViewById(R.id.arms);

+    The idea (no pun intended) of `findViewById()` is that you specify the **R**esource id of your image view.
+When running on the phone, the Android system will then find it for you on the screen and provide you with a reference.

+    What ID should you provide?
+This depends on the name that you have set for the view.
+Currently, your imageviews may have uninformative names such as `imageView2`.
+Best to head to the layout designer, click each of the image views, and set an appropriate name in the attributes sidebar.
+Tip: use the component tree to select each of the views.

-- You can set whether or not an image (or any other control) is visible on the screen by setting its `android:visibility` property in the XML, and/or by calling its `setVisibility` method in your Java code.
+2. As soon as you have a reference to one of the images, you can set whether or not it (or any other control) is visible on the screen by calling its `setVisibility()` method.
 The `setVisibility` method accepts a parameter such as `View.VISIBLE` or `View.INVISIBLE`.
-There is also a `getVisibility` method if you need to check whether a widget is currently visible.
+There is also a `getVisibility()` method if you need to check whether a widget is currently visible.

+## Finishing the app

+There's only a little bit of Java code to write, in order to have each checkbox show and hide the corresponding image.
+Because we use lots of separate images, expect your code to be slightly inefficient in terms of lines of code!
+It's up to you how to handle each of the cases.
+Start simple though!

+## Preserving state

 - You can preserve user data by using the `onSaveInstanceState()` method.